opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

 Those pixels in the destination image, for which there is no correspondent pixels in the source image, are filled with zeros (black color).

 A particular subset of the source image that will be visible in the corrected image can be regulated by ``newCameraMatrix`` .
 You can use
-:ref:`GetOptimalNewCameraMatrix` to compute the appropriate ``newCameraMatrix``  depending on your requirements.
+:ocv:func:`getOptimalNewCameraMatrix` to compute the appropriate ``newCameraMatrix``  depending on your requirements.

-The camera matrix and the distortion parameters can be determined using :ref:`calibrateCamera` .
+The camera matrix and the distortion parameters can be determined using :ocv:func:`calibrateCamera` .
 If the resolution of images is different from the resolution used at the calibration stage, :math:`f_x, f_y, c_x` and
 :math:`c_y` need to be scaled accordingly, while the distortion coefficients remain the same.